 - We committed to working with local people, mainly from Castara, to build the accommodation.
 Whilst the style of the lodges is unique and not found elsewhere in Tobago, we ensured that the construction process was local and derived from local custom and practice.
 Some 30 to 40 people from the village have helped build the lodges and to install plumbing and electrics.

 - We are committed to ensuring that there is a benefit to the local economy.
-Porridge and Jeanell are our partners and we offer long term employment to two gardeners and a team of ladies who clean and prepare the rooms.
+Porridge and Jeanell are our partners and we offer long term employment to gardeners and a team of ladies who clean and prepare the rooms.

 - In response to feedback from guests, we have opened a bar and restaurant in partnership with local people, creating an improved income for them and employment for additional staff.
 This ensures that the economic benefits of visitors are shared around even within the confines of Castara Retreats.
 We have noticed that the level of poverty has visibly decreased in the village in the past 10 years.

 - Everyone working at Castara Retreats is involved in discussions on the importance of protecting the environment, and on our philosophy of sharing the opportunities with others.

 - The vast bulk of services and products required at Castara Retreats are purchased locally.
 All the in situ staff are local and all maintenance and repairs are carried out by local tradesmen.

-- We donate to the local school and chapels and sponsor the football team.
+- We donate to the local school and chapels and have sponsored the football team.
 We work with our neighbor, Dorn and her son Taharka, who live on the beach, to create better awareness of the need of sustainable tourism in Tobago and how to protect the rainforest, the reefs, and the related plants, insects, fish, birds and animals.
 For instance, turtles regularly lay eggs on the beach and Dorn and Taharka now help to protect them, and alert our clients to such visits.